Relativistic slowing down shocks as sources of GRB lag: Slowing down shocks

 Particles spend a bit more time (in units of the particle gyroradius) upstream of slowing down than upstream of constant velocity shocks.
 This effect has two consequences.

 First, particles UP have smaller anisotropy in slowing down shocks.
-That means that the particles receive larger energy gains along every lap (Figure \ref{fig:reason_2b}) but their probability of returning to the shock is smaller and in result they show steeper spectra and shifted to a higher energy.
+That means that the particles receive larger energy gains along every lap (Fig. \ref{fig:reason_2b}) but their probability of returning to the shock is smaller and in result they show steeper spectra and shifted to a higher energy.
 This effect is valid for particles that enter UP with momenta more parallel to the shock normal.
-Such particles increase their momentum more and therefore the steeper and shifted spectra are seen at higher momenta.
+Such particles increase their momentum more than others and therefore the steeper and shifted spectra are seen at higher momenta.

-Second, particles are staying longer upstream of the shock in an absolute unit of time (Figure \ref{fig:reason_2b}).
-It means that particles that have higher energies return to the shock later.
-This entails that the delaying particles are stopping the high energy part of the spectrum from moving back to lower energies, what means that the part is moving back slower or standing or moving ahead.
-We call the phenomenon lingering.

-There is still an issue to be addressed.
-Some particles enter UP with the directions of the momentum close to the limit of the transition.
-Their interaction with magnetic field fluctuations UP is weak and their increase of the momentum is small.
-If the shock has a constant velocity then a fraction of the particles can not reach the shock again, but when the shock is slowing down the particles get an additional time and change the trajectories in such a way that some particles from the fraction can reach the shock again.
+Second, some particles enter UP with the directions of the momentum close to the limit of the transition from DOWN to UP.
+Their interaction with upstream plasma is weak and their increase of the momentum is small.
+If the shock has a constant velocity then a fraction of the particles can not reach the shock again, but when the shock is slowing down the particles get an additional time and change their trajectories in such a way that some particles of the fraction can reach the shock again.
 This leads to flatter spectra at lower energies.

 In result, Cracow acceleration in slowing down shocks produces flatter spectra at lower energies and steeper at high energies.